-In the previous section, we showed how the formalism developed in Section II can be applied to calculations of the anomalous Hall effect in multiple-band systems on the example of a Rashba system.
-In this Section, we perform calculations of the anisotropic magnetoresistance (AMR) in 2DEG with the in-plane exchange field, spinorbit interaction and magnetic impurities following the same formalism.
-A general numerical procedure allows us to rigorously perform AMR calculations in multipleband anisotropic systems.
-Within the Boltzmann equation approach, such calculations are usually performed by using the relaxation time approximation in which the transport relaxation time $\tau$ is calculated from the scattering amplitudes without fully taking into account the asymmetries.
-This approach was improved in Ref.
-53 by introducing the perpendicular relaxation time $\tau{\perp}$ .
-However, in some cases this improvement is yet not sufficient and Vyborny et al. formulated a procedure for finding an exact solution to the Boltzmann equation in Ref.
+In Sec.
+III, we showed how the formalism developed in Sec.
+II can be applied to calculations of the anomalous Hall effect in multiple-band systems on the example of a Rashba system.
+In this section, we perform calculations of the AMR in 2DEG with the in-plane exchange field, spin-orbit interaction, and magnetic impurities following the same formalism.
+A general numerical procedure allows us to rigorously perform AMR calculations in multiple-band anisotropic systems.
+Within the Boltzmann equation approach, such calculations are usually performed by using the relaxation-time approximation in which the transport relaxation time τ is calculated from the scattering amplitudes without fully taking into account the asymmetries.^{30,34} This approach was improved in Ref.
+53 by introducing the perpendicular relaxation time τ{\perp} .
+However, in some cases this improvement is yet not sufficient and some of the present authors formulated a procedure for finding an exact solution to the Boltzmann equation in Ref.
 35. Here we propose an alternative approach for AMR calculations in multiple-band anisotropic systems to the one proposed in Ref.
 35.